Danny Boyle

 It had eviscerated my brain, completely.
 I was an impressionable twenty-one-year-old guy from the sticks.
 My brain had not been fed and watered with great culture, you know, as art is meant to do.
 It had been sandblasted by the power of cinema.
 And that's why cinema, despite everything we try to do, it remains a young man's medium, really, in terms of audience.[28]

-The first film Boyle directed was Shallow Grave.[16]
-The film was the most commercially successful British film of 1995,[29] won the BAFTA Award for Best British Film, and led to the production of Trainspotting, based on the novel by Irvine Welsh.[30]
-Working with writer John Hodge and producer Andrew Macdonald, Shallow Grave earned Boyle the Best Newcomer Award from the 1996 London Film Critics Circle.[29]
-Shallow Grave and Trainspotting caused critics to claim that Boyle had revitalised British cinema in the early '90s.[16]
-The BFI ranked Trainspotting the 10th greatest British film of the 20th century.[31]
+The first film Boyle directed was Shallow Grave.
+The film was the most commercially successful British film of 1995 and led to the production of Trainspotting, based on the novel by Irvine Welsh.
+Working with writer John Hodge and producer Andrew Macdonald, Shallow Grave earned Boyle the Best Newcomer Award from the 1996 London Film Critics Circle.
+Shallow Grave and Trainspotting caused critics to claim that Boyle had revitalised British cinema in the early '90s.

 Boyle's next project was an adaptation of the cult novel The Beach.
 Filmed in Thailand with Leonardo DiCaprio in a starring role, casting of the film led to a feud with Ewan McGregor, star of his first three films.[16]
 He then collaborated with author Alex Garland on the post-apocalyptic horror film 28 Days Later.[34]

-In 2008 he directed Slumdog Millionaire, the story of an impoverished child (Dev Patel) on the streets of Mumbai, India who competes on India's version of Who Wants to Be a Millionaire?, for which Boyle won Academy and BAFTA Awards for Best Director.
-The most successful British film of the decade, the film won eight Academy Awards and seven BAFTA Awards in total.[38][39]
-On film-making Boyle commented, "To be a film-maker...you have to lead.
+In 2008 he directed Slumdog Millionaire, the story of an impoverished child (Dev Patel) on the streets of Mumbai, India who competes on India's version of Who Wants to Be a Millionaire?, for which Boyle won an Academy Award.
+The film won eight Academy Awards in total.
+"To be a film-maker...you have to lead.
 You have to be psychotic in your desire to do something.
 People always like the easy route.
-You have to push very hard to get something unusual, something different."[16]
-Andrew Macdonald, producer of Trainspotting, said "Boyle takes a subject that you've often seen portrayed realistically, in a politically correct way, whether it's junkies or slum orphans, and he has managed to make it realistic but also incredibly uplifting and joyful."[16]
+You have to push very hard to get something unusual, something different."
+Andrew Macdonald, producer of Trainspotting, said "Boyle takes a subject that you've often seen portrayed realistically, in a politically correct way, whether it's junkies or slum orphans, and he has managed to make it realistic but also incredibly uplifting and joyful."

-Boyle's next film was Trance, while another instalment of the 28 Days Later franchise is in the development stages.[42][43]
-Boyle has stated previously that in theory the third instalment of the series would be titled 28 Months Later, but alluded to a film taking place somewhere else in the world he created in 28 Days Later and 28 Weeks Later.
-He is also stated to be producing the upcoming film Paani.[44]
-He has directed the sequel to Trainspotting, T2 Trainspotting.[45]
+Boyle's next film was Trance, while another installment of the 28 Days Later franchise is in the development stages.
+Boyle has stated previously that in theory the third installment of the series would be titled 28 Months Later, but alluded to a film taking place somewhere else in the world he created in 28 Days Later and 28 Weeks Later.
+He is also stated to be producing the upcoming film Paani.
+He will also direct Ponte Tower.
+He will direct the upcoming sequel to Trainspotting.

 Boyle's eponymous biopic of Apple Inc. founder Steve Jobs closed the 59th BFI London Film Festival.
 This was the third time Boyle has had that honour, after Slumdog Millionaire in 2008 and 127 Hours two years later.
 The BFI's London Film Festival Director, Clare Stewart, said Boyle had created an exhilarating and audacious film about a complex, charismatic pioneer.[48]